 The idea that a head of school should be an academic or educational leader goes back to the Academy founded in the 4th Century BC by Plato.
 The word “academy” still names schools, as do lycée and other European words based on the Lyceum, where Aristotle lectured.
-He is pictured by Raphael as the down-to-earth alternative to Plato, as he is actually pointing down to the earth, unlike Plato, who points upward towards his “ghostly paradigm.”
+He is pictured by Raphael as the down-to-earth alternative to Plato, as he is actually gesturing down to the earth with a dramatically foreshortened right arm, unlike Plato, who points upward towards his “ghostly paradigm.”

 In contrast to this model, which has worked for thousands of years and has been celebrated in works of art as diverse in time and kind as The School of Athens and The Rector of Justin, we have the newly emerging model of the head of school as a businessman.

 Now, businessmen have also been portrayed in photography and other art, but I have doubts about preferring them to academics as head of schools.
 This doubt was crystallized in an article I recently read in The New York Times about something called the Chicago Talent Development Charter High School.
 Reading the article also made me think about what we name things and why: the Chicago Talent Development Charter High School is run by someone called a Chief Executive.
 What a term!
 What, or whom, does he execute?
 Or is he so called in order to confer on him the prestige of someone who runs a business—and, I fear, gets an “executive compensation” package?